helloworldG97/StudySpace/README.md

 ### 👨‍💻 **Daryl James Padogdog**
 - Computer Engineering Student
 - University of Mindanao
+- Lead Developer & System Architect

 ### 👩‍💻 **Irish Cassandra Gulen**
 - Computer Engineering Student
 - University of Mindanao
+- UI/UX Designer & Frontend Developer

 ### 👩‍💻 **Kristina Cassandra Delos Santos**
 - Computer Engineering Student
 - University of Mindanao
+- AI Integration Specialist & Backend Developer

 **About the Team:**
-We are a dedicated team of computer engineering students passionate about creating innovative learning solutions.
-Our goal is to empower students with modern, efficient, and engaging study tools that make learning more effective and enjoyable.
+We are a dedicated team of computer engineering students from the University of Mindanao, passionate about creating innovative learning solutions.
+Our diverse skills in system architecture, UI/UX design, and AI integration have enabled us to build a comprehensive learning management system that empowers students with modern, efficient, and engaging study tools.
+Our goal is to make learning more effective and enjoyable through technology.

 ## ✨ Key Features